-Net cash provided by financing activities for the year ended December 31, 2014 increased by \$204.1 million primarily due to the receipt of \$120.8 million and \$98.9 million of net proceeds from the issuance of our Series B Preferred Stock and common stock, respectively, during 2014; no similar proceeds were received in 2013.
-This increase was partially offset by a \$35.2 million decrease in borrowings under the Credit Facility for the year ended December 31, 2014 compared to the prior year.
+Net cash provided by financing activities for the year ended December 31, 2015 decreased by \$241.7 million primarily due to the receipt of net proceeds of \$219.7 million from the sale of our common stock and Series B Preferred Stock during the second quarter of 2014; no similar proceeds were received in 2015.
+In addition, borrowings under the Credit Facility decreased by \$21.8 million for the year ended December 31, 2015 compared to the prior year.